ncwoehler/rapidminer-extension-cryptography/README.md

 ![Extension icon](src/main/resources/META-INF/icon.png) RapidMiner Cryptography Extension
 ===============================

-A RapidMiner extension that adds operators for password-based file encryption and decryption and document encryption and decryption.
+A RapidMiner extension that adds operators for password-based file and document encryption and decryption.
 It uses strong cryptography algorithms provided by the Bouncy Castle Crypto APIs (https://www.bouncycastle.org/).

 In particular it adds four new operators: